R-A-S/JS_Internship_ToDo/README.md

 ---
 This application uses Local Storage to maintain the state of tasks between sessions.
-If there are other objects in the Local Storage with the same key, there may be failures.